will-y/crystal-tools/README.md

 ### Backpack
 - `backpack_sort_type` (QUANTITY): Sort method that the backpack uses.
 Can be one of: `QUANTITY`, `NAME`, `MOD`, or `ID`
 - `backpack_base_experience_cap` (150): Starting EXP requirements for the Backpack.
 Range: 1 - 10000.

+## Tags
+- `entity_types/entity_blacklist`: Entities that have this tag will not level up the sword, bow, or AIOT when attacked.
+Only entity to have it by default is the armor stand.